 Best Things to Do in Long Island City

-Table of Contents: Best Things to Do in Long Island City
+Table of Contents.
+Best Things to Do in Long Island City

-Table of Contents: Best Things to Do in Long Island City
+Table of Contents.
+Best Things to Do in Long Island City

 Stroll Gantry Plaza State Park

-Website: Gantry Plaza State Park
+Website.
+Gantry Plaza State Park

-Address: 4-44 47th Rd, Queens, NY 11101
+Address.
+4-44 47th Rd, Queens, NY 11101

 Gantry Plaza State Park is one of my favorite places in New York to slow down and take in the skyline.
 Stretching along the East River in Long Island City, the park offers unbeatable views of Manhattan, especially at sunset.
 There’s a long boardwalk, piers that stretch out over the water, and those iconic Pepsi-Cola and gantry signs that make it feel instantly recognizable.

 I like to come here with a coffee in hand, take a walk, and see what the light’s doing across the buildings.
 It’s great for families too, with playgrounds and open lawns for kids to run around.
-Whether you’re visiting Queens for the first time or live nearby, this is one of the best outdoor spots in Long Island City.
+Whether you’re visiting Queens for the first time or live nearby, this one of the best outdoor spots in Long Island City.
 The people watching is prime, it’s always a good time!

 Tour of the Neighborhood Breweries